How long does the process take?

-If you do not wish to consent to the required employment checks you should raise your concerns with HR who will be able to advise what impact this will have on the recruitment process.
+If you do not wish to consent to the required pre-employment checks, you should raise your concerns with your HR advisor; they will be able to advise what impact this will have on the recruitment process.

 In this situation, we recommend you speak to your HR advisor who will be able to offer advice and assistance.

 Why am I required to provide additional documents as evidence of activity?